Here are some other games and projects I've worked on

 Well-optimized voxel engine inspired by Minecraft written in C++

 During my masters in Games from the IT University of Copenhagen, I had a course in game engine programming.
 My end-of-semester project was making this voxel engine.
-In the game you can walk around a tiny generated world and place and destroy blocks.
-We also built a simple particle system that plays when you destroy a block.
+In the game you can walk around a generated world and place and destroy blocks.
+We also built a particle system that plays when you destroy a block.

 Executable

-We used a premade project called Simple Render Engine for rendering graphics, calculating physics and calculating collisions and built a voxel engine on top of that.
+We worked with a project called Simple Render Engine for rendering graphics, calculating physics and calculating collisions and built a voxel engine on top of that.
 We especially spent time on optimizing the engine.
 For example, when rendering a group of blocks we render them all as a single mesh to save draw calls.
 We also only render the sides of the blocks that point outwards and are visible.

 Technical report